Sensei-Node/ethereum-node/README_ETH_VALIDATOR.md

 - Have a backup power supply

 ### Testing
-- Always test on Holesky testnet first
+- Always test on Sepolia testnet first
 - Verify your setup for at least a week on testnet
 - Practice exits on testnet before mainnet